 information and discussion in this country.
-Referring to the FCC's network inquiry, he states: "This is the first comprehensive presentation of modern radio chain

-"This is the first comprehensive presentation of modern radio chain broadcasting service which has ever been put on public record.
-It is our belief that this record of testimony and exhibits will do much to inform, enlighten and interest people in this business.
-It is also our belief that Columbia's presentation showed that we operate with a high sense of public responsibility; that this method of operation represents the soundest way in which current high standards of sustaining and sponsored programs can be maintained and improved, and that the diversified programs available to the American people as a result of our operations are impressively extensive."
+Referring to the FCC's network inquiry, he states: "This is the first comprehensive presentation of modern radio chain broadcasting service which has ever been put on public record.
+It is our belief that this record of testimony and exhibits will do nuch to inform, enlighten and in-terest people in this business.
+It is also our belief that Columbia's presentation showed that we oper-ote with a birth spress of nublic reate with a high sense of public responsibility; that this method of operation represents the soundest way in which current high stand-ards of sustaining and sponsored programs can be maintained and improved, and that the diversified programs available to the American people as a result of our opera-tions are impressively extensive."